Table of Contents

 Inevitably, some links go dead over time and links no longer can be accessed.
 We do not attempt to fix these for the work would be overwhelming.

-A comments section on Daniel Pipes's articles was opened in April 2002 and over 100,000 comments by readers have been posted, or about 40 a day.
+A comments section on Daniel Pipes' articles was opened in April 2002 and over 190,000 comments by readers have been posted, or about 40 a day.
 About 60 percent come from the United States, with the next largest number from Canada, the United Kingdom, India, and Australia.

-The comments section intends to offer an opportunity for readers from many vantage points to express their views and.interact among themselves and with Mr. Pipes.
-Mr. Pipes reads many but not all the comments and on occasion responds to them, usually to specific questions.
+The comments section intends to offer an opportunity for readers from many vantage points to express their views and interact among themselves and with Mr. Pipes.
+Mr. Pipes reads all the comments and on occasion responds to them, usually to specific questions.
 The most noteworthy comments, mostly judged by adding new information, are listed at "Outstanding Reader Comments."

-The largest number of reader's comments, over 10,000 of them, are posted at "Advice to Non-Muslim Women against Marrying Muslim Men", a unique self-help page that has taken on a life of its own.
-(Click here for a testimonial to its utility.)
-The next highest number is 2,000 at "How the West Could Lose."
+The largest number of readers' comments, over 12,000 of them, are posted at "Advice to Non-Muslim Women against Marrying Muslim Men", a unique self-help page that has taken on a life of its own.
+(Click here, here, here, here, here, here, here and here for testimonials to its utility.)
+The article with the next highest number is 2,000, "How the West Could Lose."

 Requests to alter or delete already-posted comments: The website regularly receives requests of this nature.
-Our policy is not to alter or delete the comments themselves, for they are part of the record, but to extend the courtesy of abbreviating part of the commentator's name so as to render it less visible to search engines.
-If you are making such a request, send the URL of the comment to email@example.com with a suggested change to your name.
+Our policy is not to alter or delete the comments themselves, for they are part of the record.
+Instead, we offer a choice: (1) abbreviating part of the commentator's name so as to render it less visible to search engines or (2) adding a statement how the comment author has reconsidered and now sees things differently.
+If you wish to take either step, send the URL of your comment to firstname.lastname@example.org with a suggested change to your name or a text to add to the comment.

 Comments are moderated, meaning that an editor vets them before posting.
 This text accompanies each comment submission: